oscar-fong/github-activity/README.md

 # GitHub User Activity CLI with PHP

-This simple program outputs user activity using GitHub public API based on username.
+This simple program outputs user activity using GitHub's public API based on username.
 Summarizes events by type and repository.

 Example: